 - Sometimes Doesn't Produce A Fog But A Steam

-we also do recommend you consult with a licenses exterminator before you attempt to deploy any insecticides around your home.
-This is because certain states and localities have restrictions on what you are and are not allowed to spray into the air.
+This is because a few states and localities have restrictions on what you are and are not allowed to spray into the air.